zchee/golang-wiki/CommitMessage.md

 For the body (the rest of the description):

-* the text should be wrapped to ~76 characters (to appease git viewing tools, mainly), unless you really need longer lines (e.g. for ASCII art, tables, or long links)
+* the text should be wrapped to ~76 characters (to appease git viewing tools, mainly), unless you really need longer lines (e.g. for ASCII art, tables, or long links).
-* the Fixes line goes after the body with a blank newline separating the two
+* the Fixes line goes after the body with a blank newline separating the two.
+(It is acceptable but not required to use a trailing period, such as `Fixes #12345.`).
-* there is **no** Markdown in the commit message
+* there is **no** Markdown in the commit message.
 * we **do not** use `Signed-off-by` lines.
 Don't add them.
 Our Gerrit server & GitHub bots enforce CLA compliance instead.
 * when referencing CLs, prefer saying "CL nnn" or using a go.dev/cl/nnn shortlink over a direct Gerrit URL or git hash, since that's more future-proof.
 * when moving code between repos, include the CL, repository name, and git hash that it was moved from/to, so it is easier to trace history/blame.